Time-driven (Input Agents)

 ...

-The path to a properties file, which contains the specific settings for deletion, must be specified in parameter "configFilename" .
+The path to a properties file, which contains the specific settings for deletion, must be specified in the configFilename parameter.

 ./conf/samples/sample_delete_cron.properties